 The types of things you should do at this stage include:

 By the time you get to the Implement stage of the ADDIE model you should have understood your requirements and the current state of play and then designed, built, tested and iterated your learning initiative, product or offering.
 Assuming you’ve done all of these steps, then you’re nearly ready to launch.

 The implementation stage itself really comes in two parts.
-Part one is about getting ready to deliver and in this stage you need to make sure that you complete all your logistical requirements and that you adequately up-skill your trainers or facilitators.
-Once you’ve completed part 1, you can go on to part 2, which is when you actually deliver your training content or initiative to your customer base.
+Part one is about getting ready to deliver.
+In this stage you need to make sure that you complete all your logistical requirements and that you adequately up-skill your trainers or facilitators.
+Once you’ve completed part 1, you can go on to part 2.
+Part 2 is when you actually deliver your training content or initiative to your customer base.